MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ![Various Threats to Library Collections (in the square brackets)](threats.jpg "Various Threat Types (in quotes after the link addr)")

-1. Document rot on disk.
+1. Document rot (bit rot) on disk.
 2. Environmental failures that accelerate document rot.
 3. Server failures that destroy sets of documents.
 4. Lack of independence of servers.